tjhickey724/discrete_math/notes/cryptograph/correctness.md

 ## Bézout's identity
-By modifying the algorithm slightly we can show that if d is the gcd of m and n, then there are positive integers a and b such that
+By modifying the algorithm slightly we can show that if d is the gcd of m and n, then there are integers a and b such that

 $a m + b n = d$